Uncle-Uee/mysql-unity/README.md

    3. Open ODBC Data Sources 64bit
    4. Click Add
    5. Copy the Driver name of the Driver that you see, for example mine says “MySQL ODBC 8.0 Unicode Driver”
-4. Open MAMP or XAMPP or Start your MySQL Server
+4. Using MAMP, XAMPP, MySQL Server or whatever MySQL instance you have available
    1. Create a Database called test
    2. Create a Table in that Database, name if whatever you want.
 5. Open Unity